 - i.
 Persons who refuse to fully disclose the extent of their business interests when required pursuant to a provision of law or of a circular, memorandum or rule or regulation of the Insurance Commission.
 This disqualification shall be in effect as long as the refusal persists; - ii.
 Directors who have been absent or who have not participated for whatever reasons in more than fifty percent (50%) of all meetings, both regular and special of the Board of Directors during their incumbency, or any twelve (12) month period during said incumbency.
 This disqualification applies for purposes of the succeeding elections; - iii.
-Persons convicted for offenses involving dishonesty, breach of contract or violation of insurance laws but whose conviction has not yet become final and executory; - iv.
+Persons convicted for offenses involving dishonesty, breach of contract or violation of insurance laws but whose conviction has not yet become final and executory;

+- iv.
 Directors and officers of closed insurance companies and insurance intermediaries pending clearance from the Insurance Commission; - v.
-Directors disqualified for failure to. observe/discharge their duties and responsibilities prescribed under existing regulations.
-This disqualification applies until the lapse of the specific period of disqualification of the Insurance Commission; - vi.
+Directors disqualified for failure to observe/discharge their duties and responsibilities prescribed under existing regulations.
+This disqualification applies until the lapse of the specific period of disqualification of the Insurance Commission: - vi.
 Directors who failed to attend the special seminar on corporate governance.
 This disqualification applies until the director concerned had attended such seminar; - vii.
 Persons dismissed/terminated from employment for cause.
 This disqualification shall be in effect until they have cleared themselves of involvement in the alleged irregularity; - viii.
-Those under preventive suspension;
+Those under preventive suspension; - ix.

-- ix.
 Persons with derogatory records with the NBI, court, police, Interpol and insurance authorities of other countries (for foreign directors) involving violation of any law, rule or regulation of the government or any of its instrumentalities adversely affecting the integrity and/or ability to discharge the duties of an insurance director.
 This disqualification applies until they have cleared themselves of involvement in the alleged irregularity; - x.
-Persons who are delinquent in the payment of their obligations as defined hereunder: - a) Delinquency in the payment of obligations means that obligations of a person with the insurance company or its related companies where he/she is a director or officer; or at least two obligations with other insurance companies, under different credit lines or loan contracts; - b) Obligations shall include all borrowings from an insurance company, or its related companies obtained by: - i) A director or officer for his own account or as the representative or agent of others or where he/she acts as a guarantor, endorsers, or surety for loans from such institutions; - ii) The spouse or child under the parental authority of the director or officer; - Any person whose borrowings or loan proceeds were credited to the amount of, or used for the benefit of a director or officer; - iv) A partnership of which a director or officer, or his/her spouse is the managing partner or a general partner owning a controlling interest in the partnership; and - v) A corporation, association or firm wholly owned or majority of the capital is contributed by any or a group of persons mentioned in the foregoing items i, ii, and iv.
+Persons who are delinquent in the payment of their obligations as defined hereunder: - a) Delinquency in the payment of obligations means that obligations of a person with the insurance company or its related companies where he/she is a director or officer; or at least two obligations with other insurance companies, under different credit lines or loan contracts; - b) Obligations shall include all borrowings from an insurance company, or its related companies obtained by: - A director or officer for his own account or as the representative or agent of others or where he/she acts as a guarantor, endorsers, or surety for loans from such institutions; - ii) The spouse or child under the parental authority of the director or officer: - iii) Any person whose borrowings or loan proceeds were credited to the amount of, or used for the benefit of a director or officer; - iv) A partnership of which a director or officer, or his/her spouse is the managing partner or a general partner owning a controlling interest in the partnership; and xi.
+Persons who have been engaged by or held a key position such as President, Chief Financial Officer, Corporate Secretary, Treasurer, or any similar role as may be determined by the Board of Directors, in any life or non-life insurance company or other industries that conflict with the business of the Company or its subsidiaries within five (5) years of separation from such companies or industries.

+A corporation, association or firm wholly owned or majority of the capital is contributed by any or a group of persons mentioned in the foregoing items i, ii, and iv.